-Franchise fatigue: All the ways Disney is destroying the ‘Star Wars’ legacy
+All the ways Disney is destroying the world of ‘Star Wars’

-Yikes!
-Question is, who’s to blame for this franchise fatigue?
-While the finger points to Disney (Star Wars: The Last Jedi was received with equal disdain), it’s hardly surprising the mega-conglomerate is cashing in on the gimmicks the Star Wars franchise so readily gives.
-Back in January, Quartz reported how in just five years, the three Disney Star Wars films – The Force Awakens, Rogue One, and The Last Jedi – had brought in nearly $4.2 billion worldwide, the same price Disney acquired Lucasfilm for.
-No doubt the big-eared mouse is chuckling away to himself at the millions Solo has raked in so far.
+Quartz reported how in just five years, the three Disney Star Wars films – The Force Awakens, Rogue One, and The Last Jedi – had brought in nearly $4.2 billion worldwide, the same price Disney acquired Lucasfilm for.
+No doubt the big-eared mouse chuckled away to himself at the millions Solo raked in.

 But where does that leave the audiences?
 As it stands, the outlook is bleak and we can’t help but question Disney’s strategy for the franchise.
-With diehard fans claiming the media megahouse has destroyed the legacy of Star Wars (yes, even more than The Phantom Menace), we’re here to look at the ways in which it keeps screwing up the films.
-So without further ado, here’s why Disney is destroying Star Wars.
+With diehard fans claiming the media megahouse has destroyed the legacy of Star Wars (yes, even more than The Phantom Menace), let’s look at how Disney keeps screwing up the films.

 Does Star Wars need to carry on?